knutzk/kTheTex-bundle/README.md

 everything goes to a stable v1.0 release.
 If you are interested to try the current code, simply download it!

-The bundle is based on the docstrip utility, combing both documentation and code in the same files.
-To get the the class and package files, run LaTeX on the script `kTheTex-bundle.ins` by calling
+The bundle is based on the docstrip utility, combining both documentation and code in the same files.
+To get the class and package files, run LaTeX on the script `kTheTex-bundle.ins` by calling

 ```
 $ latex kTheThex-bundle.ins